wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/141-notes-on-discussion-between-warwick-smith-and-png-leaders.md

 ---
+doc_date: '1967-08-25'
+doc_num: 141
+doc_order: 141
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: A452
+  reference: '[NAA: A452, 1966/4576]'
-title: "141 Notes On Discussion Between Warwick Smith And PNG Leaders"
+title: Notes On Discussion Between Warwick Smith And PNG Leaders
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9649
 vol_id: 26
-doc_date: 1967-08-25
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 141 Notes On Discussion Between Warwick Smith And PNG Leaders

 Canberra, 25 August 1967

-Dr. Taureka explained that they had been invited to Australia by Mr. Beazley, M.P.,2 on behalf of Moral Re–Armament.
+Dr. Taureka explained that they had been invited to Australia by Mr. Beazley, M.P.,[2](#f2) on behalf of Moral Re–Armament.
 While they were in Canberra they were taking the opportunity for informal discussions with various people.
 They did not come here to lobby on behalf of the Pangu Pati.

  _Visitors to Territory_

 • Mr. Goava said that when the Minister and Senior Officers visited the Territory provision should be made for discussions with people who could put Territory views.
 The Administration arranged itineraries for the Minister etc and it was impossible to see visitors.